UnimibSoftEngCourse1920/progetto-birra-3-gruppo-birra-3/README.md

 `Clone or download` and `Download ZIP` in this page.
 The next step is to extract the folder contained in the `.zip` file, then you're ready to import the project in your IDE.

-Alternatively you can directly import the repository in your IDE by clicking on `Clone or donwload` and copying the given URL.
+Alternatively you can directly import the repository in your IDE by clicking on `Clone or download` and copying the given URL.

 ### Prerequisites